CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Once the defect has been reported and the manufacturer has had a reasonable number of repair attempts to fix it, California law outlines when the vehicle can be deemed a lemon.
 For starters, the issue must be above a simple inconvenience.
 The defect must, in some way, affect the use, value, or safety of the vehicle.

+You must also have a documented repair history for the defect.
+Detailed records of each visit help establish this history and support your used car Lemon Law rights.
 Even if the defect meets the criteria outlined above, the claim must be filed within the California Lemon Law statute of limitations.
-While the defect must show up within 18 months or 18,000 miles (whichever comes first), your used car Lemon Law rights are valid for up to four years.
+While the defect must show up within 18 months or 18,000 miles, your used car Lemon Law rights are valid for up to four years.

 Can You Return a Used Car Under the Lemon Law?